Ronnie Duane: Warrington

 In 2011, Duane was inducted into Warrington's Hall of Fame.

-Rochdale Hornets
+Later career

+In July 1990, Duane was signed by Oldham for an undisclosed fee.

+In August 1991, Duane and Oldham teammate Brett Clark were sold to Rochdale Hornets in exchange for Neil Holding.

-Duane played and scored a try in Rochdale Hornets 14–24 defeat by St Helens in the 1991 Lancashire Cup Final during the 1991–92 season at Wilderspool Stadium, Warrington, on Sunday 20 October 1991.
+Duane played and scored a try in Rochdale Hornets 14–24 defeat by St Helens in the 1991–92 Lancashire Cup Final during the 1991–92 season at Wilderspool Stadium, Warrington, on Sunday 20 October 1991.

+He finished his playing career with Swinton, where he was appointed as club captain.

 International honours

 Ronnie Duane won caps for Great Britain while at Warrington in 1983 against France (2 matches), and in 1984 against France, he played in Great Britain's 40-13 victory over Northern Territory during the 1984 Great Britain Lions tour at Darwin, Northern Territory, his tour lasted nine minutes before he was injured with torn knee-ligaments.